 Nutrition Facts

 One-half cup of cooked asparagus has 20 calories and 2 grams of fiber.
 It’s an excellent source of vitamin K and folate, which is important for new cell growth—pretty interesting since it’s now spring—a time of new growth.
 Folate also has been shown to have heart health benefits.
-Asparagus also a good source of thiamin and vitamins A and C.
+Asparagus is also a good source of thiamin and vitamins A and C.

 On top of that, asparagus provides the flavonoid rutin, a plant chemical that’s been shown to help reduce inflammation.